-I assume the RCAF pilot in the Star Weekly illustration above was home nine months ago – otherwise he wouldn’t look so happy!
+I assume the RCAF pilot in the Star Weekly illustration above was home less than nine months ago – otherwise he wouldn’t look so happy!

 But when it came to long separations, I always think the countries that had it the worst were Canada, Australia, and New Zealand.